pingcap/docs/dev/tidb-in-kubernetes/maintain/lightning.md

 ---
-title: Restore data into TiDB in Kubernetes
+title: Restore Data into TiDB in Kubernetes
 summary: Learn how to quickly restore data into a TiDB cluster in Kubernetes with TiDB Lightning.
 category: how-to
 ---

-# Restore data into TiDB in Kubernetes
+# Restore Data into TiDB in Kubernetes

 This document describes how to restore data into a TiDB cluster in Kubernetes using [TiDB Lightning](https://github.com/pingcap/tidb-lightning).